2021 - This year we are running 3 classes.

 A range of coaching clinics are also conducted at the school each year.
 Which sports organise coaching clinics is largely dependent upon availability of coaches, however we endeavour to have one coaching clinic per term that all children participate in.

-Our school has computers in each classroom and laptops and ipads for student use.
-Each class has a large display or an interactive whiteboard.
+Our school has desktop computers in each classroom with laptops and iPads for student use.
+Each class has a large television screen.